ddiegog/TelegramBot/README.md

 # TelegramBot

 This repository contains a telegram bot for personal use.
-Made with Py unsing library Telebot.
+Made with Python unsing library Telebot.

 Own Python Telegram Bot